Lynne Ramsay: 2010–2019: Established work

-2020–present
+2020–present: Die My Love and upcoming work

 At the Valencia International Film Festival in 2021, Ramsay revealed that she was working on another movie with Joaquin Phoenix called Polaris, co-starring Rooney Mara.
-In a 2024 interview, Ramsay described the movie as "Rosemary’s Baby in the Arctic".
-In a 2025 interview Ramsay shared more information on her "passion project": It will be set in Alaska in 1910 and feature music by long-time collaborator Johnny Greenwood.
+In a 2024 interview, Ramsay described the movie as "Rosemary's Baby in the Arctic".
+In a 2025 interview, Ramsay shared more information on her "passion project": It will be set in Alaska in 1910 and feature music by long-time collaborator Johnny Greenwood.
+More information followed in a 2026 interview: The film is about a photographer who meets the devil in the arctic.
+She further called it "my 2001."

-In May 2022, Ramsay announced that she was working on a film adaptation of Margaret Atwood's Stone Mattress.
-The film, which is set to star Julianne Moore, Sandra Oh and Kyle Chandler, has been picked up by Amazon Studios.
+In May 2022, Ramsay announced that she was working on a film adaptation of Margaret Atwood's "Stone Mattress".
+The film, which was set to star Julianne Moore, Sandra Oh and Kyle Chandler, was picked up by Amazon Studios.
 Ramsay says about the movie "regarding the overturning of Roe v Wade in America this story [...] feels more important than ever."
 The movie was to be set in Greenland.
 In a 2025 interview with the Los Angeles Times Ramsay shared the final fate of the project: After she pushed back against producers demanding Iceland as the filming location, the project was indefinitely put on hold.
+After the success of Die My Love at the 2025 Cannes Film Festival Ramsay has again floated the possibility of Stone Mattress being finished in a 2026 interview, describing it as an "environmental revenge film" and sharing that she has produced a detailed visual deck for the project.